SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/00_system_architecture_guide.md

 The Phoenix Hypervisor project is a robust, declarative, and feature-based system for orchestrating the creation and configuration of LXC containers and Virtual Machines (VMs) on Proxmox.
 It is specifically tailored for AI and machine learning workloads.

-The core of the project is the `phoenix` CLI, an idempotent orchestrator that manages the entire lifecycle of a virtualized resource based on central JSON configuration files.
+The core of the project is the `phoenix-cli` CLI, an idempotent orchestrator that manages the entire lifecycle of a virtualized resource based on central JSON configuration files.

 ### 1.1.
 Key Architectural Concepts

--   **Unified Orchestration**: The `phoenix` CLI provides a single point of entry for managing the hypervisor, LXC containers, and QEMU/KVM VMs.
+-   **Unified Orchestration**: The `phoenix-cli` CLI provides a single point of entry for managing the hypervisor, LXC containers, and QEMU/KVM VMs.
--   **Declarative Configuration:** All hypervisor, VM, and container specifications are defined in `phoenix_hypervisor_config.json`, `phoenix_vm_configs.json`, and `phoenix_lxc_configs.json`.
+-   **Declarative Configuration:** All hypervisor, VM, and container specifications are defined in `phoenix-cli_hypervisor_config.json`, `phoenix-cli_vm_configs.json`, and `phoenix-cli_lxc_configs.json`.
 This provides a clear, version-controllable definition of the desired system state.
 -   **Idempotent Orchestration:** The CLI is designed to be stateless and idempotent, ensuring that running it multiple times produces the same result, making deployments resilient and repeatable.
 -   **Hierarchical Templating:** The system uses a hierarchical, snapshot-based template structure to optimize the creation of both VMs and LXCs.
 -   **Modular Feature Installation:** Customization is handled through a series of modular, reusable "feature" scripts (e.g., for installing NVIDIA drivers, Docker, or vLLM).